coto/coto.github.io/index.md

 ### Who am I?

 Born in Atacama, Chile, King of my Freedom.
 Wanderlust.
-I am good in Physics, Maths, creating valuable technology applications with simple user interfaces and seeting up high-demand technology infrastructures.
+I am good in Physics, Maths, creating technology applications with simple user interfaces and and high-demand infrastructures.
 I understand from how the silicon entrails works (Hardware) to how the electrical signals circulates through their reils[^reils] (Software).
-My main interests are in Software and Hardware projects and to contribute to development of [harmless wireless charging industry][neahtid]{:target="_blank"}.
+My main interests are to contribute to [harmless wireless charging research][neahtid]{:target="_blank"} and get involved with Hardware and Software projects using Machine Learning and Data Mining.
 I Enjoy traveling the world and meeting different cultures.

 Free of religions and Politics.